syoyo/tinygltf/README.md

 * `TINYGLTF_ANDROID_LOAD_FROM_ASSETS`: Load all files from packaged app assets instead of the regular file system. **Note:** You must pass a valid asset manager from your android app to `tinygltf::asset_manager` beforehand.
 * `TINYGLTF_ENABLE_DRACO`: Enable Draco compression.
 User must provide include path and link correspnding libraries in your project file.
 * `TINYGLTF_NO_INCLUDE_JSON `: Disable including `json.hpp` from within `tiny_gltf.h` because it has been already included before or you want to include it using custom path before including `tiny_gltf.h`.
+* `TINYGLTF_NO_INCLUDE_RAPIDJSON `: Disable including RapidJson's header files from within `tiny_gltf.h` because it has been already included before or you want to include it using custom path before including `tiny_gltf.h`.
 * `TINYGLTF_NO_INCLUDE_STB_IMAGE `: Disable including `stb_image.h` from within `tiny_gltf.h` because it has been already included before or you want to include it using custom path before including `tiny_gltf.h`.
 * `TINYGLTF_NO_INCLUDE_STB_IMAGE_WRITE `: Disable including `stb_image_write.h` from within `tiny_gltf.h` because it has been already included before or you want to include it using custom path before including `tiny_gltf.h`.
 * `TINYGLTF_USE_RAPIDJSON` : Use RapidJSON as a JSON parser/serializer.
 RapidJSON files are not included in TinyGLTF repo.
 Please set an include path to RapidJSON if you enable this featrure.